 10. Classic blue (PANTONE 19-4052)

 Classic blue was the Pantone color of the year for 2020.
 It signifies tranquility and peace.
 It is a poised color that signifies simplicity and elegance.
 Classic blue can be used by brands to instill trust in the company.
-It can be used with colors like cornhusk beige and monument grey form a very soothing color palette.
+It can be used with colors like cornhusk beige and monument grey to form a very soothing color palette.